liminalfeeling/uTor/README.md

 - Yes, it would be possible to make this cross-platform.
 The only issue is all the living off the land (ssl, bcrypt, ntdll) stuff that would need to ported.. in theory however it would be even smaller!
 Also considering that bsd sockets and etc exists on nearly every linux implementation.

 - Yes, the code has functions that are huge, oddly enough, moving them into their own smaller functions results in less optimized code.
 Also for some parts of the code optimization is disabled!
 For instance, optimizing often results in ntdll calls failing or BCrypt calls failing.
-I understand why after looking at the ASM that VS produces.
+You can understand why by looking at the ASM that VS produces.
 I have not tried compiling with GCC.

+I can explain more about how this works if you want to inquire at: mats.bosson@gmail.com